xDAnkit/react-native-sms-retriever/README.md

 };
 ```

-> Access the [example](https://github.com/Bruno-Furtado/react-native-sms-retriever/blob/master/example) to see the more.

 #### About Phone

 To get the phone number, use a real device.
 The [SMS Retriever API](https://developers.google.com/identity/sms-retriever/overview) doesn't work very well with emulators.